U.S. House panel debates voting by noncitizens, which is already illegal

 “Lies, I should note, that were repeated by President Trump on the Ellipse as he sent the crowd up to the Capitol,” Waldman said.
 “This was not the central argument then, but it is now.”

-The post U.S. House panel debates voting by noncitizens, which is already illegal appeared first on Nevada Current.
+The post U.S. House panel debates voting by noncitizens, which is already illegal appeared first on West Virginia Watch.